Learn to Surf in Rincon

-Swimming at Jobos – Jobos is not a swimming beach, the clear waters and beautiful colors look very appealing to the eye but the underwater currents and rip tides are strong and dangerous, especially during winter months.
+Swimming at Jobos – Jobos is not a swimming beach, the clear waters and beautiful colors look very appealing to the eye but the underwater currents and rip tides are strong and dangerous, especially during the winter months.
 The east corner of the protected cove offers a safer area for small children and those who want a more sheltered place to play.
 Shallow waters and a snorkeling spot should still be used with care.
 Although there’s a nice sandy bottom on the cove, it’s recommended to wear sturdy beach shoes to protect your feet and keep your balance on the rocky bottom spots.

 Please Note: There are no lifeguards at Jobos.
 On average lives have been lost at Playa Jobos.
 We recommend you don’t go any farther than 15 feet out from the shoreline on the protected cove on the east side.